 Kirby School is undergoing a Capital Campaign to build a recreation area–coming Fall 2019–which will complete our campus.
-Our goal is to raise $1.275 million dollars.
+Our fundraising goal to support the construction of this project is $1.275 million dollars.

 Prior to becoming a school in 2006, our facility was a commercial office.
 While our interior has been thoughtfully re-designed into student-centric learning areas, our campus is not complete.

 The creation of an outdoor recreation area, with a sport court, amphitheater, learning spaces, and places for our community to share meals, will complete our vision of a safe and engaging campus and provide a space to take breaks, to play together, to let off steam, to calm and center, and to build relationships–essential components of Kirby School.

 We know students achieve better outcomes when they break during the day to go outside for fresh air; to be spontaneous and creative.
 There is a positive relationship between exercise and physical movement–both structured and unstructured–on focus, performance, and healthy sleep rhythms.
 Having ample opportunities to be outside, to play, to learn, to socialize is just as important for adolescent development as core curriculum.

 Investing in outdoor space to incorporate more movement into everyday learning will support the emotional, physical, and intellectual well-being of all of our students.

 “There is no better indication of the presence of a school than a recreation area, an outdoor community space, and no better indication of the maturity and longevity of a school’s presence in our community than an investment in its campus.
 Students need a place to move, convene, and learn just as a community needs a communal gathering space.”

 – Rowland Rebele, Santa Cruz Resident & Community Advocate